Posted in:

 How safe are ISAs?

-It’s a common misconception to confuse the words “saving” and “investing.”
+It’s a common misconception to confuse “saving” and “investing.”
 The difference is fundamental to the notion of “safety” financially.
 So, let’s take a closer look.

 • Saving is the process of setting money aside in a safe environment and allowing it to accrue interest.
 Instant access is desirable.